 Sec.
-171.19. - Wastewater discharge permit application contents.
-Permit application; content.
+171.19. - Permit application; content.

 - (A) Any User may be required to submit a permit application or a survey form in order to determine if a wastewater discharge permit will be required, on forms or in a format specified by the DCO. - (B) All Users required by this chapter to obtain a wastewater discharge permit must submit a permit application.
-The DCO may require all Users to submit as part of an application, or a survey form, the following information: - (1) All information required by subsection 171.29(C) of this chapter; - (2) Description of activities, facilities, and plant processes on the premises, including all primary and secondary SIC codes, a list of all raw materials and chemicals used or stored at the facility which are, or could accidentally or intentionally be, discharged to the POTW; - (3) Number and type of employees, hours of operation, and proposed or actual hours of operation; - (4) Each product produced by type, amount, process or processes, and rate of production; - (5) Type and amount of raw materials processed (average and maximum per day);
+The DCO may require all Users to submit as part of an application, or a survey form, the following information: - (1) All information required by subsection 171.29(C) of this chapter; - (2) Description of activities, facilities, and plant processes on the premises, including all primary and secondary SIC codes, a list of all raw materials and chemicals used or stored at the facility which are, or could accidentally or intentionally be, discharged to the POTW; - (3) Number and type of employees, hours of operation, and proposed or actual hours of operation; - (4) Each product produced by type, amount, process or processes, and rate of production; - (5) Type and amount of raw materials processed (average and maximum per day); - (6) Site plans, floor plans, mechanical and plumbing plans, and details to show all sewers, floor drains, and appurtenances by size, location, and elevation, and all points of discharge; - (7) Time and duration of discharges; - (8) Information regarding ownership and authorized representatives of the User; and - (9) Any other information as may be deemed necessary by the DCO to evaluate the wastewater discharge permit application.

-- (6) Site plans, floor plans, mechanical and plumbing plans, and details to show all sewers, floor drains, and appurtenances by size, location, and elevation, and all points of discharge; - (7) Time and duration of discharges; - (8) Information regarding ownership and authorized representatives of the User; and - (9) Any other information as may be deemed necessary by the DCO to evaluate the wastewater discharge permit application. - (C) Incomplete or inaccurate applications will not be processed and may be returned to the User for revision.
+(C) Incomplete or inaccurate applications will not be processed and may be returned to the User for revision.
 It shall be a violation of this chapter to not resubmit the completed or corrected application when required.

 Sec.
-171.20. - Application signatories Signatories and certification.
+171.20. - Signatories and certification.

-(A) All wastewater discharge permit applications, survey forms and user reports, including BMR and DMR, must be signed by an authorized representative of the user and contain the following certification statement: An Authorized Representative of the User must sign all wastewater discharge permit applications, survey forms and User reports, including BMR and DMR, and enforcement responses.
+(A) An Authorized Representative of the User must sign all wastewater discharge permit applications, survey forms and User reports, including BMR and DMR, and enforcement responses.
 Wastewater discharge permit applications and User reports as identified in 40 CFR §403.12(b), (d), (e), and (h), must contain the following certification statement: